Try "cat diabetes" or "dog being sick"

 Sound therapy

-Anxiety is a common problem in dogs, and can be debilitating.
-Sounds such as loud bangs, or bright lights, such as with fireworks displays, can trigger or exacerbate anxiety in dogs.
+Loud bangs, or bright lights, such as those made during fireworks displays, can trigger anxiety in dogs.
 However, there's a few ways to help your dog relax, whether they're scared of fireworks and other noises, or get anxious when you're not around.

 Sound therapy uses different types of music and sounds to help your dog relax when they're feeling stressed, and can be a real lifesaver during the fireworks season.